saytamkenorh/turtlico/doc/reference_doc.rst

 	2 - Full - Set maximal turtle speed and disable screen updating.
 (User cannot see any action)

+	3 - Doesn't mess with the default turtle.
+You can still use "do_no_render" parameter. (useful when using scenes)

 	(default: False)

 ``BOOL`` "do_not_render" Disables screen updating.
 This is automatically set to True when "turbo" is level 2. (default: False)

+``TURTLE`` "t" Use this turtle instead of the default one (when changing turtle speed).

 Camera properties
 =================